 Western Pennsylvania is home to many great breweries, but almost all of them are located in either Pittsburgh Breweries or in Erie.
 Fortunately for those looking for some quality micro-brewed beer in between the two cities, there’s North Country Brewing Company in Slippery Rock.

 I walked into North Country Brewing on a cold, rainy night and instantly felt at home.
 The lightly stained wood that filled nearly every nook and cranny of this impossibly cozy 18th-century building felt like a warm blanket.
 If it hadn’t been for the electric lights and the modern clothing, I might have thought I’d walked through a time warp into the distant past.

 Once I’d settled into one of the many high-backed wooden booths, I realized how much North Country Brewing Company stood out from other breweries.
 In most breweries, the bar, restaurant, or tasting room has a very industrial feel.
 However, North Country Brewing felt more like a quaint highway lodge than a brewery.

 Once I got over my wonderment at the beauty of the inside of North Country Brewing, I settled down to the important matter of choosing my beer.

 North Country Brewing features a rotating mix of 13 different beers, ranging from light ales to dark stouts.
-They also throw in a few creative brews including several fruit infused beers and a double IPA at time of publication.
+They also throw in a few creative brews including several fruit-infused beers and a double IPA at the time of publication.
 They even serve one beer a day as a slightly warmer English cask beer.

 The creativity in their brews is one of the things that instantly stood out to me.
 Many craft breweries are creating unique brews to feature on the menu, but North Country Brewing seemed to push the envelope a bit further than most.